 2. Cash Disbursement Journal Used to Update the Subsidiary Ledgers

 On a regular (usually daily) basis, the line items in the cash disbursement journal are used to update the subsidiary ledgers.
 Normally most cash payments are to suppliers for credit purchases and the subsidiary ledger updated is the accounts payable ledger.
-In the above example, 200 is posted to the ledger account of supplier ABC, 300 to supplier EDF, and 250 to supplier XYZ.
-When posting to the accounts payable ledger, a reference to the relevant page of the cash disbursement journal would be included.
+In the above example, 550 is posted to the ledger account of supplier A, and 350 to supplier C. When posting to the accounts payable ledger, a reference to the relevant page of the cash disbursement journal would be included.

 As the business maintains control accounts in the general ledger, the entries in the subsidiary ledger itself (in this case the accounts payable ledger) are not part of the double entry bookkeeping, it is simply a record of the amounts paid to each supplier.